Safecast/Tilemap/README-poly-json-format.md

 ## Usage

-Edit polys.json and submit a pull request.
-Please test it locally first, via JSON.parse() etc.
+Edit `polys.json` and submit a pull request.
+Of course, before that, please verify any JSON edits via [JSONLint](http://jsonlint.com/) or similar.

 You should be able to just copy and paste one of the existing items as a template and not have to read anything here.
 But this document is provided for reference nonetheless.